freemanmoscow/sheknows/README.md

 Send this data back to a server and record in a SQL database (mysql or sqlite).

-# Bonus Assignment
+# Bonus

-If time permits, when you detect that you are within a frame, also save the hostname of the parent document via a comma-separated list.
-In this case, the hostname might look like this: “www.sheknows.com, www.parentpage.com”
+When you detect that you are within a frame, also save the hostname of the parent document via a comma-separated list.

 ## Installation

-This project will be preinstalled on http://techolution.mobi/pavel To install it anywhere else - just copy and paste the entire folder structure in www root folder.
+To install it anywhere - just copy and paste the entire folder structure in www root folder.
 Make sure you change file paths for js, css, html and php where needed to correspond to your folder structire.
+Also, php web service is for backend demo purposes only.
+Make sure you address security issues.
+Web service doesn't contain any filtering and protection from SQL injection!

 ## Usage